dgibbs64/php-test-website/README.md

 # php-test-website
-A website to test LAMP or LEMP stack is configured
+A website to test PHP and Web server is working.